nazdridoy/ngpt/docs/api/config.md

 ### load_config()

 Loads a specific configuration by index or provider name and applies environment variables.
+If the specified configuration cannot be found, a default configuration or the first available configuration is returned.

 ```python
 from ngpt.utils.config import load_config